andrewemcdonald/wordpress-installer/README.md

 ![Alt text](/screenshots/wordpress_configure_one.png?raw=true "Hit Let's Go!.")

 Press the "Let's Go!" button.
 The next page will prompt you for some site information.
-In the "username" field, replace the default test with "webmaster", then press submit.
+In the "username" field, replace the default text with "webmaster", then press submit.

 ![Alt text](/screenshots/wordpress_configure_two.png?raw=true "Enter information and press submit.")